-Craig Cromwell enters his sixth season as an assistant coach for Valparaiso in 2014.
+Craig Cromwell enters his eighth season as an assistant coach for Valparaiso in 2016.
 His duties include blocking, film analysis/exchange, team travel and organizing the Crusaders’ recruiting efforts.

-In his first five seasons with the Crusaders, Cromwell has helped guide Valpo to 115 victories and the five most recent of the program’s 12 straight 20-win seasons.
-In 2010 and 2013, he helped Valpo to berths in the league championship match, while he was part of a staff that coached the Crusaders to runner-up regular season finishes in 2009, 2012 and 2013.
-He has helped coach Taylor Root, three-time Horizon League Defensive Player of the Year and the league’s Newcomer of the Year in 2009, as well as 13 All-League honorees.
+In his first seven seasons with the Crusaders, Cromwell has helped guide Valpo to 167 victories and the seven most recent of the program’s 13 straight 20-win seasons.
+In 2010, 2013 and 2015, he helped Valpo to berths in the league championship match, while he was part of a staff that coached the Crusaders to runner-up regular season finishes in 2009, 2012 and 2013.
+He has helped coach Taylor Root, three-time Horizon League Defensive Player of the Year and the league’s Newcomer of the Year in 2009, as well as 18 All-League honorees.

-In 2014, Cromwell coached the Chesterton high school boys volleyball team to the Indiana state championship in only the fourth year of program history.
-He guided the St Patrick boys’ volleyball program to consecutive CYO championships (2010-2011).
-He coached the Lakeshore Region (Boys' U15) team to a fifth place finish at the USAV Beach HP Championships in 2011.
-He is the owner and coach of Enigma Volleyball Club.
+At the prep level, Cromwell has coached the Chesterton high school boys volleyball team to back-to-back Indiana state championships in 2014 and 2015 - leading the program to a pair of state titles in its first five seasons.
+He has guided the St Patrick boys’ volleyball program to consecutive CYO championships (2010-2011), and coached the Lakeshore Region (Boys' U15) team to a fifth place finish at the USAV Beach HP Championships in 2011.
+He is the owner and coach of Enigma Boys Volleyball Club.

-Prior to arriving at Valparaiso, Cromwell also served as an assistant coach for four seasons with the Chesterton high school girls program.
-During his four years, the Trojans went 109-29, including the program’s first ever conference championship in 2008.
+Prior to arriving at Valparaiso, Cromwell served as an assistant coach for four seasons with the Chesterton high school girls program.
+During his four years, the Trojans went 109-29 and earned the program’s first-ever conference championship in 2008.
 He was part of the Post-Tribune’s Coaching Staff of the Year in 2007.

 Cromwell also brings a wealth of additional volleyball experience to the program.
 He has coached for the Trojan Volleyball Club and Diamond Elite Volleyball Academy.
 Cromwell has instructed at Penn State and Indiana University.